-Service Description Service Medication reminder services Intercoms Life lines Fire/safety devices, such as fire extinguishers and rope ladders Monitoring services Light fixture adaptations (e.g., blinking lights, etc.) Telephone adaptive devices not available from the telephone company Other electronic devices or services designed for emergency assistance Limited to those individuals: Living alone Alone for significant parts of the day Have no regular caregiver for extended periods of time Who would otherwise require extensive routine supervision Residential Care Services or Type I or Type II Expanded Adult Residential Care Home (E-ARCH) Only provided to Members residing in a non-licensed setting except for an ALF.
-Services provided in a licensed private home by a principle care provider who liv in the home.
-Respite Care May be provided on a short-term basis to individuals unable to care for themselves.
-Respite may be provided hourly, daily, or overnight in the following locations: individual's home or place of residence; CCFFH; E-ARCH; Medicaid-certified NF;
+Service Description Med-alert bracelets Medication reminder services • Intercoms • Life lines Fire/safety devices, such as fire extinguishers and rope ladders Monitoring services Light fixture adaptations (e.g., blinking lights, etc.) Telephone adaptive devices not available from the telephone company Other electronic devices or services designed for emergency assistance Limited to those individuals: Living alone Alone for significant parts of the day Have no regular caregiver for extended periods of time Who would otherwise require extensive routine supervision Only provided to Members residing in a non-licensed setting except for an ALF.
+Residential Care Services provided in a licensed private home by a principle care provider who lives Services or Type I or Type II Expanded in the home.
+Adult Residential Care Includes: Home (E-ARCH) Personal care Nursing • Homemaker • Chores Companion services Medication oversight (provided by a principle care provider who lives in the home) Residential care is furnished: In a Type I E-ARCH, five or fewer residents provided that up to six residents may be allowed at the discretion of DHS to live in a Type I home with no more than three residents of whom may be NF LOC • In a Type II E-ARCH, six or more residents, where no more than 20 percent of the home's licensed capacity may be individuals meeting a NF LOC who receive these services in conjunction with residing in the home Members receiving residential care services shall be receiving ongoing CCMA services.
+Respite Care May be provided on a short term basis to individuals unable to care for themselves Nespite Care May be provided on a short-term basis to individuals unable to care for themselves.
+Respite may be provided hourly, daily, or overnight in the following locations: individual's home or place of residence: CCFFH: E-ARCH: Medicaid-certified NF;